pauldrinn/cluster_research/docs/README.md

 # Notebook

+## 06.01.2021

+Downloading Pfam and UniRef30 for HH-suite.

+---
+The download is quite large so I wrote clust_pipeline.sh in the meanwhile (still extracting though).
+To-do item #1 done!

 ## 05.01.2021

 After spending an unhealthy amount of time with trying to read from FASTA-like output to create a table, I realized that I didn't need that AT ALL and that tsv output of mmseqs is even easier to work with since it comes somewhat tabular out of the box.